 Water testing frequency can vary from one per month, to once per day and even once per hour and should ideally be based on risk.

-How often you test for Legionella will depend on the outcome of your Legionella Risk Assessment.
-For open systems, such as cooling towers and evaporative condensers, routine water testing should be carried out at least quarterly.
+How often you Legionella testing takes place will depend on the outcome of your Legionella Risk Assessment.
+For open systems, such as cooling towers and evaporative condensers, routine water analysis should be carried out at least quarterly.